2015 IFAF World Championship: Round 1

 The U.S. dominated defensively from the beginning, holding Mexico to minus-6 yards on the ground and 93 through the air.
-The U.S. earned the win in large part thanks to two former Mount Union players: quarterback Kevin Burke and Luc Meacham.
+They were led in part by two former Mount Union players: quarterback Kevin Burke and Luc Meacham.
 The two connected on a 12-yard touchdown pass to cap a 17-play drive and give the U.S. a 10–0 lead in the second quarter.
 Mexico answered with a field goal before halftime.
-In the third quarter, Team USA scored on two of its first three possessions to take total command of the game.
-Former Texas Tech running back Sadale Foster scored on a five-yard run and Aaron Wimberly, a running back from Iowa State, added a one-yard touchdown run.
-Burke was the game MVP, completing 18-of-25 passes for a touchdown and two interceptions before backup Dylan Favre (nephew of Brett Favre) saw some playing time in the second half.
+In the third quarter, Team USA scored on two of its first three possessions to take command of the game.
+Former Texas Tech running back Sadale Foster scored on a five-yard run and Aaron Wimberly (Iowa State) added a one-yard touchdown run.
+Burke was the game MVP after completing 18-of-25 passes for a touchdown and two interceptions before backup Dylan Favre (nephew of Brett Favre) saw some playing time.
 Meacham grabbed four passes for 37 yards and the touchdown.
-Mexico finished with just 87 yards of total offense, with Mexico quarterback Isaias Vega completing 11-of-19 passes for 46 yards.
+Mexico finished with 87 yards of total offense; their quarterback Isaias Vega completed 11-of-19 passes for 46 yards.